July 20, 2022MAINTENANCE

 Repairs refer to actions taken to restore the proper functionality of an asset.
 Essentially, it’s returning something broken back to optimal working conditions.
 The level of repairs required depends on the type of asset failure.
 There are two primary types of failure.
 They are:

 - Complete Failure: This refers to failures that make assets unavailable for use.
 The asset cannot fulfill its purpose until someone attends to it.
 For example, an engine failure will stall your car, rendering it undrivable until you take it to the mechanic.
+Asset failure most often leads to unplanned downtime, which is usually costly and requires emergency maintenance.

 - Partial Failure: In this instance, the asset still works to some degree despite the failure.
-Translation: you can still use the equipment, but it is either unsafe or minimally effective.
+You can still use the equipment, but it is either unsafe or minimally effective.
 For example, a driver can choose to operate a vehicle with a dirty air filter.
 But he may notice the AC isn’t as cold as it once was, or he may find himself sneezing because of poor air quality.
 Generally, you want to resolve partial failures as quickly as possible, so they don’t lead to complete breakdowns at inconvenient times.

 Obviously, some repairs are more expensive than others.
 How much money you spend on repairs will depend on the root cause of the failure.